bnb-chain/bnb-chain.github.io/docs/truffle-new.md

 ---

 # Using Truffle for Deploying Smart Contracts on BSC
-In this tutorial, you will learn to create, compile nad deploy smart contract on the BNB Smart Chain network using the Truffle IDE.
+In this tutorial, you will learn to create, compile and deploy smart contract on the BNB Smart Chain network using the Truffle IDE.

 ## Setting up the development environment